omcodedthis/ToDo/README.md

   ```
   flutter build apk # builds the apk file.
   ```
-  The apk file should be created in `build/app/outputs/flutter-apk` directory.
+  The apk file should be created in the `build/app/outputs/flutter-apk` directory.

 ###  _Note: Work in Progress._